VPKSoft/amp-multi/Help/amp-en/docs/saved_queues_dialog.md

 ![image](img/gui/ic_fluent_delete_48_filled.png)

 The *Save & Close* button saves the data.
-No deletions or renames are applied if the changes are not saved.
+No deletions or re-orderings are applied if the changes are not saved.

 *Modify queue dialog*
 ![image](img/saved_queues2.png)